imgix/imgix-rails/README.md

 #### Lazy loading

 If you'd like to lazy load images, we recommend using [lazysizes](https://github.com/aFarkas/lazysizes).
-In order to use imgix-rails with lazysizes, you can simply add a `lazy` attribute with `true`:
+In order to use imgix-rails with lazysizes, you can add a `lazy` attribute and pass it a value `true`:

 ```erb
 <%= ix_image_tag('image.jpg', lazy: true, url_params: {w: 1000}) %>